Limited License Legal Technician Program in Family Law (LLLT)

 The three course curriculum consists of:

-Students must take Family Law I first.
-They can take Family Law II or III in any order, but the classes are only offered once a year.
+Students must take Family Law 1 first.
+They can take Family Law 2 or 3 in any order, but the classes are only offered once a year.

 The Family Law LLLT program is designed to facilitate access.
 Classes will be offered Tuesday and Thursday evenings in Autumn Quarter 2018 accessible through distance learning using Adobe Connect.
 Adobe Connect allows distance learners to participate contemporaneously in class using moderated email chatting.
 Classes may also be available for viewing later for students unable to participate on certain occasions.